KanjutGusion/WarungAI-backend/TECHNICAL.md

 1. The Pipeline Flow
    1. The deployment process is automated to ensure reliability and consistency:

-   2. Push to Main: Triggers the workflow.
+   2. Update tag on main: Triggers the workflow.

    3. Build: Creates a Docker image using multi-stage builds.